x0rzkov/scrp/README.md

 # What
 A fully resumable horizontally (infinitely) scalable webscraper in Go.
+Think 1000's of machines scraping sites in a distributed way.
 Based on Docker swarm, Cassandra, Traefik, colly, gRPC, and my other [boilerplate](https://github.com/dioptre/gtrpc).

 # Note
 You could probably just use colly...
-Especially if you don't care about scalability.
+Especially if you don't care about scalability... or use a shell script ([Example](https://github.com/dioptre/scrp/blob/master/simple.sh))

 # Why
 I built this to distribute scraping across multiple servers, so as to go undetected.
 I could have used proxies, but wanted to reuse the code for other distributed apps.